nliautaud/gedcom-svg-fanchart/README.md

 Tested with GEDCOM exported from Gramps (https://gramps-project.org).

-## Chart texts
+## Settings

+The chart is automaticaly redrawn when editing the following parameters.

+- **title** : dynamic text template for the chart title.
+Ex: ``Ascendants fan chart of SURN LAST on GENS generations``.
+- **content** : dynamic text template for the chart labels.
+Ex: ``SURN.1 LAST2, born in BYEAR``.
+- **generations** : number of ancestors generations to show in the chart.
+- **origin ID** : number of the GEDCOM individual to use as center of the chart.
+- **rotation** : each label is drawn in the most readable orientation according to the slice size and chart rotation.
+- **font size** : slices sizes and labels are adjusted accoding to the content size.
+- **padding** : space surrounding labels.
+- **generation spacing** : space between generation circles.

+## Dynamic text templates

-The chart title and labels are editable using text templates, where keywords in uppercase are replaced by their values.
+The chart title and slices labels use text templates, where keywords in uppercase are dynamicaly replaced by corresponding values.

 - Any GEDCOM tag, ex. ``OCCU`` : corresponding data field
 - ``LAST`` / ``SURN`` : lastnames and surnames